Sydney Trains: Quiet carriages

 Quiet carriages are designated carriages where noise made by passengers is requested to be kept to a minimum.
 Passengers are asked to place mobile phones on silent, move carriages in order to have a conversation with another passenger and use headphones when listening to music.

-Quiet carriages are on Intercity services are located in four carriages on eight car sets, two carriages on four car sets and one carriage on two car sets.
+Quiet carriages are on Intercity services are located in four carriages on ten and eight car sets, two carriages on six and four car sets and one carriage on two car sets.

 Quiet carriages were introduced on the Central Coast & Newcastle Line in early 2012 as a three-month trial.
 In September 2012, quiet carriages were permanently introduced and expanded to all intercity services operating on the Blue Mountains and South Coast Line.